 No doubt the reason for this was, in part, that Donovan’s Reef and McLintock!, released respectively in June and December 1963, were the end of an era: the last of the prominent mainstream movie spankings, before public taste turned and cinema spanking moved underground into kink and exploitation.
 So these two spanking scenes had an afterlife, as the movies were periodically rerun on screens both big and small, but they had no major successors: they were therefore the scenes many people were likely to think of first when they looked back on the age just passed.
 The fact that they were both Wayne movies set up the memory to play tricks – abetted by Frank Capra’s recollection of Grant’s crass remark, which he recounted in his 1971 autobiography, The Name Above the Title.
 The standard content of a Wayne movie was now reputed to be fighting and spanking.

-The most concrete illustration of that legend in practise comes in the 1980 series of the long-running British sketch show, The Two Ronnies.
+The most concrete illustration of that legend in practice comes in the 1980 series of the long-running British sketch show, The Two Ronnies.
 The series was built around comedians Ronnie Corbett and Ronnie Barker, the latter of whom also wrote, under a pseudonym, many of the sketches; his contributions included a regular spoof adventure serial, which for 1980 was entitled The Worm That Turned.

 Although well remembered, this is not one of the best of the Ronnies’ serials.
 It’s set in a dystopian future where traditional gender roles are reversed, and the theme is handled with a mean-spiritedness that some, like me, will find off-putting.
 Others may enjoy the simple pleasure of the leggy totalitarian police force in their PVC hotpants.

 They weren’t always shown as entirely efficient…

 And getting closer to the point, few people reading this are likely to object to one particular scene in the second episode, first broadcast on November 8, 1980…